91社区

 I think about demand forecasts this way: I drove myself to work today, so I have a car that's working.
 I've got my updated phone and my laptop, and last time I was at the store, there was food on the shelf.
 This all points to the fact that supply chains are working even though forecasting will never be accurate.
 But it's important to double down on investments in demand planning technology to ensure you have your arms around your forecasts to the best of your ability.

 It's critically important to have an enterprise resource planning (ERP) system that leverages this ability to connect to the factories.
-The factories are where the action happens, generating data that you can turn into actionable insights, intelligence and decisions that drive better supply chain outcomes.
+Factories are where the action happens, generating data you can turn into actionable insights, intelligence and decisions that drive better supply chain outcomes.

-An ERP can integrate into broader Factory of the Future capabilities that rely on IoT connectivity, like artificial intelligence, machine learning, augmented reality and virtual reality.
+An ERP can integrate into broader manufacturing capabilities that rely on IoT connectivity, like artificial intelligence, machine learning, augmented reality, and virtual reality.
 These tools also orchestrate and provide visibility into the movement of materials once they enter the factory, a view of the supply chain that commodity managers traditionally may have lacked.

 Again, the goal of adding these systems to your technology stack is end-to-end visibility.
 Transportation and warehouse management systems should be integrated with your automated ERP to keep information about the location and movement of materials and products before and after they are in your factory all in one place for all stakeholders to find at any given time.

 At ports, dockworkers and truck drivers could have detailed information about how much is in each container for a particular OEM or that would be going to a particular warehouse.
-Meanwhile, warehouse supply chain managers would know exactly how many shipments are coming in per day and per hour to schedule workers efficiently.
+Meanwhile, warehouse supply chain managers would know exactly how many shipments arrive per day and per hour to schedule workers efficiently.

 As all of us in the supply chain world adjust to this new era of constant disruption, it's worth taking the time to think about how your organization can leverage technology to prepare for the next hurdle.
 I don't think it's ever too late to invest in your people and processes and develop a supply chain roadmap that can be aided and accelerated by your technology stack.
 The platforms necessary to meet today's challenges might be clear to you and your supply chain partners — but what about the technologies necessary to overcome the supply chain challenges of the future?